seung-lab/e2198-gc-analysis/README.md

 ### cell_features
 Computed features for each cell.
 All features used for hierarchical clustering are here.

+The cell_info structure array in 'cell_info.mat' is an aggregate of features from all other files, and for ganglion cells also includes the assigned cell type.
+(For more details on the cell_info structure, see the `e2198_reconstruction` submodule).

-Note mapping of cell IDs and their assigned cell types are available in `e2198_reconstruction/cell_info_typedef_gc.m`.
+Note mapping of cell IDs and their assigned cell types are also available in `e2198_reconstruction/cell_info_typedef_gc.m`.

 ### ganglion_skeletons
 Skeletized RGC dendritic arbors.